Arab Liberation Front: History and background

-The ALF was founded in April 1969, as a front of the Iraqi-led faction of the Ba'ath Party, then led by Ahmed Hassan al-Bakr.
+The ALF was founded in April 1969, announced official in August 1969, as a front of the Iraqi-led faction of the Ba'ath Party, then led by Ahmed Hassan al-Bakr.
 The ALF has always followed Iraqi government policy on all matters.
 In line with the pan-Arab ideology of the Ba'ath Party, the ALF was initially opposed to "Palestinization" of the Israeli–Palestinian conflict, preferring to argue in terms of the wider Arab world's war with Israel, which it regarded as under the natural leadership of Iraq.

 The ALF was the main group active in Iraq's small Palestinian population of approximately 34,000, but a very minor group in all other Palestinian communities.
 It has maintained a small following in the refugee camps of Lebanon, and has a minuscule presence in the Palestinian territories.
 Samir Sanunu is the representative of ALF in Lebanon.

 The first leader of ALF was its secretary-general, Zeid Heidar.
 Heidar was born in Syria in the 1930s into a family of Arab nationalists.
 In 1956 he joined the Ba'ath Party in Syria.
-In 1968 he went to Iraq after the coup and was a part of the Ba'ath Party in Iraq.
+In 1968 he went to Iraq after the Iraqi Baath coup of 17 July 1968 and was a part of the Ba'ath Party in Iraq.
 In 1969, he was appointed by the government of Iraq secretary-general of the Ba'ath Party in Palestine, the ALF.
 In June 1969 the ALF became a member of the newly formed PLO, a device for Iraq to be able to influence the PLO and the events in Palestine.
 In 1974, the ALF joined the Rejectionist Front, initially strongly backed by Iraq, which was formed by hard-line Palestinian factions which rejected what they perceived as the increasing moderation of the PLO.

 After the PLO entered into the Oslo Accords with Israel, the ALF opposed the accords, in line with Iraqi Ba'athist government policy.
 This brought about a split in the ALF in 1993, with a pro-Arafat Oslo faction becoming the Palestinian Arab Front and re-locating to the Palestinian territories; while the remainder of the ALF remaining in the Rejectionist Front.

 The ALF gained some significance during the al-Aqsa Intifada, which started in 2000, as a distributor of financial contributions from the Iraqi government to families of "martyrs" with extra grants for the families of suicide bombers.

 After the 2003 American invasion of Iraq, the fall of the Saddam Hussein's Ba'athist government, and dissolution of the Ba'ath Party, large numbers of the Palestinian refugees who had been living in Iraq were forced to flee Iraq, and many ALF members fled the country for security reasons for Lebanon and the West Bank.